 For nearly 50 years, car seat laws have determined how children should ride safely in a motor vehicle.
 However, each state has different laws regarding age, height, and weight.
 That’s why we’ve put together this handy guide helping parents learn the ropes about Florida car seat law.

-Age 0-3: At this age, children must be in a detachable carrier.
+- Age 0-3: Children must be in a detachable carrier.
 This could be a baby carrier with anchors or (for toddlers) a full-sized car seat.

 Many states require that a child meet both height and weight requirements before moving to the next car seat.
 Florida law only uses age as the deciding factor in how a child should be seated.